robotframework/SeleniumLibrary/README.rst

 The new SeleniumLibrary is currently in pre-release phase.
 The final SeleniumLibrary 3.0 release is planned for early September.

+The Selenium2Library 1.8.0 keyword `documentation is also available`_

 Installation
 ------------